aleung/tslint-strict-error-throw/README.md

 # tslint-strict-error-throw

-TSLint core rules includes `no-string-throw` which equals to ESLint `no-throw-literal`.
+This rule enhances and replaces the TSLint core rules `no-string-throw` (which equals to ESLint `no-throw-literal`).

-However, in `no-throw-literal` document it says:

-> **Known Limitations**
-> Due to the limits of static analysis, this rule cannot guarantee that you will only throw Error objects.

-This rule fills the missing part.
 It restricts that only instances or subclasses of `Error` be thrown.

 **Example – Doing it right**